Desert camping in Morocco has been one of my greatest adventures yet.

 Sahara desert sunrise

 The sun rises slowly up over the rolling sand dunes, and it’s an incredible sight to see.
-It’s soft, golden light, which is perfect for photographs.
+This soft golden light is perfect for photographs, so bring your camera with you.

 If it’s not too windy, grab a cup of coffee or tea and walk to the top of a nearby sand dune.
 You’ll have the perfect vantage point to watch the sunrise up over the horizon.

 If you can, try to catch the golden hour just before sunset the night before as well.
-This will be a great opportunity to get some really great photographs of what is likely a once in a lifetime opportunity for you.
+This will be a great opportunity to get some really great photographs of what might be a once in a lifetime opportunity for you.

 What to wear to the Sahara desert